 In the case of Denial-of-Service attack, the hacker makes an attempt to resist or stop user’s approach to their own data.
 It usually targets the user’s system and its network connection, or the websites which a Pocomail user is trying to browse.
 By doing so, they prevent users from accessing web pages, online accounts, or email messages.

 The most predictable pattern of the DoS attack happens when a hacker floods a network with data.
 In such a case, when a user enters an URL to view a specific website from the browser, it will send a response to that particular site’s system server.
 The server can process only a limited number of requests at one time.
 Therefore, when the hacker strains the server with repeated requests at a time, the server is not able to process requests.
 Then, it makes the user unable to access the site.

 Pocomail Email Forensic Implications Related To Network Intrusions

 Whenever cases related to network intrusions are identified in Pocomail, the very first step is to identify the type of attack initiated by a hacker to forge email.
 After finding out the pattern of attack, forensic investigators can adopt appropriate methods to obtain the domain name which helps them to identify the attacker.

-During the forensic investigation of email crime, the major concern of investigators is to find out hidden clues and facts that can help to solve hurdles of the case.
-For this, they try to adopt a method which ensures in-depth examination with no loss of data.
+During the forensic investigation of email crime, the major concern of investigators is to find out hidden clues and facts that can help to solve the hurdles of the case.
+For this, they try to adopt a method that ensures in-depth examination with no loss of data.
 To do so, they forensically analyze the Pocomail email information from the system.
 However, the process is not as simple as it seems to be.

 Spoofed IP Address: